roosterMAP/notes/blackhole.md

 ### Geodesic Completness

-The separated equations are

 Now we consider if we can extend the geodesics to unbounded values of $\lambda$.
-We can easily see that any geodesic can be extended indefinitely unless is reaches the singularity at $\rho^2=0$ or unless the one the integrals diverge.
+We can easily see that any geodesic can be extended indefinitely unless is reaches the singularity at $\rho^2=0$ or unless one of the integrals diverge.

 We can show that $d\lambda$ diverges if $\Theta$ and $R$ are zeros by taking our $\dot{\theta}$ and $\dot{r}$ equations and solving for $d\lambda$: